-The Advantage of Detector with CdTe Sensor for Hard Radiation
+The Advantage of a Detector with a CdTe Sensor for Hard Radiation

 Photon-counting detectors with silicon (Si) sensors are commonly used in modern laboratory X-ray diffractometers.
 However, Si sensors exhibit relatively low quantum efficiency for high-energy X-rays, such as those produced by molybdenum (Mo) and silver (Ag) radiation.
 This limitation can be significantly mitigated by using detectors equipped with cadmium telluride (CdTe) sensors, which offer much higher efficiency in this energy range.